josephaw1022/AzureCertificationStudying/az-204/notes/Preparing for AZ-204/Episode1-PostEpisodeStudyingPlan.md

 - create terraform modules of each acr tier and show the feature of each tier

+- do same thing as tf module, but do it via azure cli

 ### ACI (Azure Container Instance)

 - Basics (what purpose, what is manages for you, etc...)